An Epic European Road Trip: A Photographer's Guide to 5 Weeks of Nature & City Adventures through Ireland, Portugal, France & Italy

 Thur, Aug 14th: Chamonix to Verona Travel Day

-• Food: Dinner was at Osteria del Bugiardo (4.5 stars), a great choice for traditional Veronese cuisine.
+Food: Dinner was at Osteria del Bugiardo (4.5 stars), a great choice for traditional Veronese cuisine.

 Must try food:

-• First course Primi: Risotto all’Amarone, Risotto al tastasal, Gnocchi, Tortellini Di valeggio
+First course Primi: Risotto all’Amarone, Risotto al tastasal, Gnocchi, Tortellini Di valeggio

-• Main course Second Piatti: Pastissada de Caval (horse meat), Bolitto con la peara (boiled meats and broth)
+Main course Second Piatti: Pastissada de Caval (horse meat), Bolitto con la peara (boiled meats and broth)

 Fri, Aug 15th: Verona City & Gardens

-• Activities: We started our day by exploring the city on foot, taking in the unique atmosphere of the Ferragosto public holiday.
+Activities: We started our day by exploring the city on foot, taking in the unique atmosphere of the Ferragosto public holiday.
 We visited the Romanesque masterpiece, the Basilica of San Zeno Maggiore, and the Castelvecchio Bridge.
 We also went to see the Giardino Giusti, a beautiful Renaissance garden with a hedge maze.
 We finished the day by taking the Funicolare di Castel San Pietro up to the top for sunset views.

 Sat, Aug 16th: Verona to Lake Garda & Southern Exploration

-• park at Parcheggio gratuito or further out for Sirmione free parking and walk to town centre (40 mins but great views)
+TIP PARKING: Park at Parcheggio gratuito or further out for Sirmione township (it’s insanely busy), it’s free parking further out and you just walk to town centre (40 mins but great views).Food: We had a swim and a drink at Cento, a perfect spot to relax and watch the windsurfers.

 Sun, Aug 17th: The town of lemone

-• Food: We had pizza for an early dinner at Go Pizza Ristorante Disciplini 31.
+Food: We had pizza for an early dinner at Go Pizza Ristorante Disciplini 31.

 Mon, Aug 18th: golf day in the french alps